mmagyar/declarapi/AUTH.md

   "modify": ["admin", { "userId": "userIdFieldNameOnRecord" }]
 }
 ```
+In the example above, either the user who has their id in `userIdFieldNameOnRecord` OR they have `admin` permissions.

-You can reference multiple fileds as well
+You can reference multiple fields as well
 ```json
 "authentication" : [{"userId" : "writtenBy"}, {"userId": "editedBy"}]
 ```

 ### This is checked in the data connectors, if you implement handle manually, you need to take care of this.

-This feature is not availbale for `POST` method because it makes no sense there.
+This feature is not available for `POST` method because it makes no sense there.
 We can't check the owner of an object that does not exist yet

 Non-goals
 =========